ElijahTanimowo/ElijahTanimowo/README.md

 #

 #### Possession Protocol
-Possession Protocol is a project created in collaboration with the art program with the goal of creating a local multiplayer split-screen game that can be played with controllers.
+Possession Protocol is a project created in collaboration with the art program to develop a local multiplayer split-screen game playable with controllers.
 I created the logic behind various UI elements alongside crucial game features, including loading and settings, to help bring the game to life.
 The game is available on itch [here](https://marwan-e.itch.io/possession-protocol).
+The repo can also be found [here](https://github.com/Humber-Game-Production/GAME259_2025_Winter_A).

 UI Programming and Implementation

 #

 #### Night Resuscitation
 Night Resuscitation is a game that a small group and I put together for Scream Jam 2024, which took place over one week.
-We came up with an idea and created a short horror game, giving me the chance to work with sounds and animations more in depth.
-To view more info please visit the [ScreamJam](https://itch.io/jam/scream-jam-2024) page.
+We came up with an idea and created a short horror game, giving me the chance to work with sounds and animations more in-depth.
+To view more info, please visit the [ScreamJam](https://itch.io/jam/scream-jam-2024) page.
 The repo can also be found [here](https://github.com/ElijahTanimowo/ScreamJam2024) and the game [here](https://deshina.itch.io/night-resuscitation).

 Programmer, Artist, Music, & Animations

 #

 #### In On The Joke...?
 In On The Joke...? is what my team and I created for the 2024 Global Game Jam, which saw us create a game within 48 hours based on the topic "Make Me Laugh".
-To view more info please visit the Global Game Jam 2024 page [here](https://globalgamejam.org/games/2024/joke-2).
+To view more info, please visit the Global Game Jam 2024 page [here](https://globalgamejam.org/games/2024/joke-2).
 The repo can also be found [here](https://github.com/ElijahTanimowo/GlobalGameJam2024).

 Implementation and Front-End Development

 #

 #### AR Battleship
-AR Battleship is a project that two other students and I developed at Humber College where we had to recreate a classic board game as a mobile augmented reality experience.
+AR Battleship is a project that two other students and I developed at Humber College, in which we recreated a classic board game as a mobile augmented reality experience.
 The repo can also be found [here](https://github.com/ElijahTanimowo/AR_Battleship).

 Programmer, Game Designer & Main Animator